‘Kick Off! The start of spectator sports’ by Dr David Pendleton (Naked Eye Publications, 2018)

 A further observation is that Pendleton’s reliance for the bulk of his research on the Bradford press denied him the more detached and candid observations provided by newspapers published in Leeds.
 Their reports would have afforded him an alternative and bigger picture perspective of events in Bradford and this shortcoming in his research is apparent in a number of the conclusions he reaches.
 Each of the Leeds papers, and the Yorkshire Evening Post in particular, had considerable coverage of Bradford sport.
 The celebrated YEP journalist, Alfred Pullin – known as ‘Old Ebor‘ (1860-1934) – was intimate with happenings in Bradford cricket and rugby, writing in detail about the town’s clubs and sportsmen yet he is not cited at all in Pendleton’s dissertation.
 Pullin it should be noted is recognised as having been a pioneer of sports journalism and an authority on late Victorian sport.
 He had himself played rugby in Bradford in his younger days.

 The rear cover describes David Pendleton as ‘one of the north’s leading historians of sport and leisure‘.
-If indeed that is the case – as opposed to being a casual statement of vanity – then the reader could reasonably expect more.
-Either way it sets a standard by which this book should be judged.
+Seriously?
+If indeed that is the case – as opposed to being a casual statement of vanity – then the reader could reasonably expect more than sloppy research and assessment of findings that is neither thorough nor original.
+Either way it sets a standard by which this book can be judged.

 I have written widely about the history of sport in Bradford and you will find various features on this blog.